-Bone is known for its established role as a connective tissue that provides not only support and protection for vital organs but also mobility to the body.
+Bone is known for its established role as a connective tissue that provides support and protection for vital organs and mobility to the body.

-These functions are known to be exercised by the three main types of skeletal cells: osteoblasts, osteoclasts, and osteocytes.
+These functions are exercised by the three main types of skeletal cells: osteoblasts, osteoclasts, and osteocytes.

 Osteoblasts, which originate from skeletal stem cells, are responsible for the synthesis and secretion of type I collagen to synthesize and maintain the extracellular matrix and can control osteoclast differentiation.

-In addition to this fully studied role, a new line of research has emerged in recent years, suggesting that osteoblasts secrete factors that possess hormonal function and therefore can control other organs.
+In addition to this thoroughly studied role, a new line of research has emerged in recent years, suggesting that osteoblasts secrete factors that possess hormonal function and, therefore, can control other organs.

-Based on this, there have been numerous studies that propose that bone is an essential endocrine organ that controls a range of physiological processes, such as energy metabolism, adipogenesis, neuronal development, muscle growth, and male fertility.
+Based on this, numerous studies have proposed that bone is an essential endocrine organ that controls a range of physiological processes, such as energy metabolism, adipogenesis, neuronal development, muscle growth, and male fertility.

-After protein synthesis, the mature peptide first undergoes several splicing events and then is γ-carboxylated at three residues, resulting in a peptide with high affinity for bone and extracellular matrix.
+After protein synthesis, the mature peptide first undergoes several splicing events.
+It then is γ-carboxylated at three residues, resulting in a peptide with a high affinity for bone and extracellular matrix.